 New to his position but not to our kitchen Scott brings more than 20 years of experience with him.
 He is looking forward to playing a lead role in the many catering and events hosted in our center every year.
 Many of our customers also know him from the years he spent working as a bartender at the 11th Frame.
 While he is often seen wearing a hat we never would’ve guessed Scott has more than 150 Major League Baseball hats.

 Since joining our team Hanna has taken on lots of responsibility with our events, marketing, forecasting, and strengthening relationships with our customers.
 She continues to build relationships with our bowlers as a way to learn about the sport of bowling.
 Her organization and thoughtfulness drive us forward as she looks to create the best experience for customers while they’re here by assisting from the ground up on planning our days in the center.
 Hanna’s favorite princess is Cinderella, even her dog’s name is (Gus) Gus.

-A fan favorite for more than 15 years Brian is a fun, friendly, contagiously happy bartender creating a positive atmosphere who strives to create the best experience for our customers .
+A fan favorite for more than 15 years Brian is a fun, friendly, contagiously happy bartender creating a positive atmosphere that strives to create the best experience for our customers.
 Often requested by customers and fellow staff members he is a great addition to any private event hosted in our center!
 In the summer Brian can be found on his motorcycle supporting the Riding for the Cure Bike Night’s and organizing the Annual Ride and Bowlathon.

 A league bowler through and through, this league bowler ensures the machines are maintained, prepped, and fixed in a jiffy for our customers.
-Additionally, serving as one of our all around handymen, he recently assisted on the construction of The BackAlley and is known to fix a thing or two for the center and his fellow staff members.
+Additionally, serving as one of our all-around handymen, he recently assisted in the construction of The BackAlley and is known to fix a thing or two for the center and his fellow staff members.
 He even has a shirt that says “If Darrell can’t fix it we’re screwed.”